jondowson/pod/README.md

 If there is not, it will untar your choosen dse version tarball and copy its resourcs folder there.
 This copied folder is stripped of all **non-config files** - the remainder are then available for editing.

-The settings specified in 'cluster_settings.sh' and the servers '.json' files will edit the files in the resources folder.
+The settings specified in '**cluster_settings.sh**' and the servers '**.json**' will edit the files in that build's resources folder.
-But for all the settings they do not cover, you can manually the resources folder files.
+But for all the settings they do not cover, you can manually edit the resources folder files.

 So if required, hit **\<ctrl-c\>** at the end of this preperation stage (you will have 10 seconds!).
 Then you can edit config files before re-launching **pod_dse** to distribute the server specific builds + software.